General Election is Nov 6, Absentee Voting Begins Sept 21

 To view a sample ballot, go here.
 To request to have a mail-in ballot sent to you, go here.
 To find your polling place, go here.

-A candidate forum for mayor and County commissioner will be held 7 pm, Wed, July 18 at City Hall.
-A second forum for mayor and City Council general election candidates will be held Sept 20 at City Hall.
-The event will be moderated by a League of Women Voters representative.
-Questions for the candidates will be provided by the audience.
+A candidate forum for mayor, City Council, and county commissioner general election candidates will be held 7 pm, Thu, Sept 20, at City Hall.
+The event will be sponsored by the League of Women Voters ABC and questions for the candidates will be provided by the audience.
+A forum for the primary candidates was held July 18.
+View video of that forum here.

 Election Judge Resources